 C. distichophylla seeds were collected from areas of soybean cultivation in Rio Grande do Sul, Brazil, where the control of this weed was very poor after the application of glyphosate at a rate of 720 g ae ha−1 [7].

-In 2017, seeds were sown in trays (15 × 15 × 8 cm) with a peat substrate that had been moistened to field conditions, before being covered with parafilm.
+In 2017, seeds were sown in trays (15 × 15 × 8 cm) with a peat substrate that had been moistened to field conditions before being covered with parafilm.
 The trays were taken to a growth chamber calibrated at 28/18 °C day/night, with a 16 h photoperiod, at a light intensity of 850 µmol−2 s−1, and at

 60% relative humidity.
-The seedlings were transplanted into 3 L pots (5 plants per pot) containing a mixture of sand/peat (1:1 v/v), before placing them back into the growth chamber.
+The seedlings were transplanted into 3 L pots (5 plants per pot) containing a mixture of sand/peat (1:1 v/v) before being placed back into the growth chamber.
 They were watered daily until the start of the glyphosate treatments [11].

 The first screening test was conducted on the GR populations to eliminate susceptible individuals from the seeds (population homogenization).
-Twenty pots (5 plants/pots), containing plants with 3–4 true leaves, were treated with glyphosate at a rate of 720 g ae ha−1 (Roundup Energy 45% w/v, Monsanto, Madrid, Spain) using a laboratory chamber (SBS-060 De Vries Manufacturing, MN, Hollandale) equipped with an 8002 flat fan nozzle that delivers 200 L ha−1, at 250 KPa at a height of 50 cm.
+Twenty pots (5 plants/pots) containing plants with 3–4 true leaves were treated with glyphosate at a rate of 720 g ae ha−1 (Roundup Energy 45% w/v, Monsanto, Madrid, Spain) using a laboratory chamber (SBS-060 De Vries Manufacturing, MN, Hollandale) equipped with an 8002 flat fan nozzle that delivers 200 L ha−1, at 250 KPa at a height of 50 cm.
 Surviving individuals (~80%) were grown to maturity, bulked, and allowed to produce seeds.

 A second screening test was conducted on the GR population to improve the resistance level, repeating the first experiment but with glyphosate at a rate of 1080 g ae ha−1 (field doses used in Spain).
 Finally, the surviving plants (>90%) were grown to maturity, bulked, and allowed to produce seeds.

 For comparison, seeds of a nontreated population (referred to as GS) were harvested in a nearby area that had never been treated with herbicides.
-During the first screening test, the susceptible seeds were germinated and the transplant plants with 3−4 leaves were treated with glyphosate at a rate of 550 g ae ha −1.
+During the first screening test, the susceptible seeds were germinated, and the transplant plants with 3−4 leaves were treated with glyphosate at a rate of 550 g ae ha −1.
 However, two weeks after treatment, all susceptible plants died.

 In the tests conducted during 2019, GR and GS populations with a germination percentage higher than 80% were used to confirm the resistance of C. distichophylla to glyphosate.